Anshal55/end2end_object-detection/README.md

 This C++ source file defines the implementation of a classifier helper class.
 It loads a classifier model, builds an interpreter, updates the input tensor with a cropped and resized image region, performs inference, and returns true if the classification score is above a specified threshold, and false otherwise.

 ## 4. Running the Program
-To run this program, a docker image with all the dependencies installed and a read to run envioronment is provided.
+To run this program, a docker image with all the dependencies installed and a ready to run envioronment is provided.

 1. Clone the repository
 ```sh